+The primary focus of this foundation is education.
+The foundation also awards grants to health and human services organizations, however.
 Almost all Balfour grants are awarded for programs that increase access to education and promote college readiness for underserved youth in New England.
 Balfour specified a few organizations in his will that he was committed to donating to, including the Sigma Chi Foundation, the Inter-Fraternity Conference Foundation, and Massachusetts Institute of Technology, and the other awards are divided up into scholarships and an Attleboro-specific category.
 Some past grants have been awarded for adult foster care.

 Most Balfour grants are between $7,000 and $400,000.
 Around fifty grants are awarded each year.
 Learn more about this funder’s giving in its tax records.
 Geographically, the foundation focuses on Massachusetts, Connecticut, Maine, New Hampshire, Vermont, and Rhode Island.
 Since Balfour's company was based in Attleboro, Massachusetts, most of the grants are awarded to Attleboro-based and Boston-based non-profits.